zappen999/g-code-builder/README.md

 - Add operator hints and help in jobs.
     - Description of the job.
         - Where is the origin?
 Orientation etc.
+- Support for adding blocks at specific positions:
+    - After another block, using IDs of some sort.
+    - First, last.